File-ReSort/File-Processing/README.md

-# 4155 Project
+# File ReSort

+File ReSort is an application that uses

+## Installation

-# Before running you must install spaCy from https://spacy.io/usage
+Download [python](https://www.python.org/downloads/) and the package manager [pip](https://pip.pypa.io/en/stable/).
+Before running the application you must follow the spaCy install directions from [spaCy.io](https://spacy.io/usage)
-# For windows the install, the commands are
-#     pip install -U pip setuptools wheel
-#     pip install -U spacy
-#     python -m spacy download en_core_web_sm

-# Additional modules required
-#     pip install PyPDF2
+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.